 So that just about covers everything you need to know about how to find new music.
 I know it was a pretty hefty post but hopefully you feel like you know exactly how to discover some new music to listen to and WHERE to look for it!
 Do you have any other ideas of where to find new music?
 Have you got specific sources that you read to keep up to date with the latest tunes?
 Send them my way.

 If you enjoyed reading then make sure to share the post on socials (via the little share bar on the right) and tag me in it!
 I’d love to chat with you about your own music discovery journey.
-And if you’re looking for even more music content to read then why not sign-up to my blog newsletter and get your very own FREE issue of my monthly music e-magazine into your inbox.
-You can also find plenty of other music content on here with my two series’ The Legend Slot and Music Monthly.
+And if you’re looking for even more music content to read then why not sign-up to my blog newsletter below and get your very own FREE issue of my monthly music e-magazine into your inbox.

 Read next: The Legend Slot: Queen.